Periodontal Therapy Plano, TX

 PerioSciences for Gum Disease

 PerioSciences products are specially designed to reduce inflammation and prevent the development of gum disease.
-Powered by antioxidants, PerioSciences products promote salvia production and combats disease-causing bacteria.
+Powered by antioxidants, PerioSciences products promote salvia production and combat disease-causing bacteria.

 The antioxidants found in PerioSciences products enhance the natural anti-bacterial agents naturally present in human saliva.
-PerioSciences help prevents the development of gum disease by keeping oral bacteria balanced.
-For patients who struggle with gum disease, PerioSciences can be used in combination with additional periodontal therapy to keep gums and teeth healthy and clean between dental cleanings.
+PerioSciences helps prevent the development of gum disease by keeping oral bacteria balanced.
+For patients who struggle with gum disease, PerioSciences can be combined with additional periodontal therapy to keep gums and teeth healthy and clean between dental cleanings.

 Periodontal Therapy FAQs